Preserving and Promoting Oakville's Heritage

 She is the co-author of a number of books, including one on Farmerettes (which is the topic she will be speaking to us on).

-Apparently one of our members is quoted in the book, June Hitchcox as she was a Farmerette.
+One of our members is quoted in the book.
+June Hitchcox was a Farmerette.

 Wednesday, September 15th, 2021 7:20 pm.–9:00 pm